wasabipesto/beehive/src/budget/index.md

 })
 ```

-So this is a little misleading.
+You can see our top expenditures are taxes and housing, together taking around 35% of our budget.
+Beyond that we have our project budget, which is over-utilized, followed by groceries and healthcare which are coincidentally the same proportion of our budget.
+Further down you can see restaurants which are over-utilized, and entertainment which is under-utilized.

+Unfortunately this chart a little misleading - it makes us look great at sticking exactly to our budgeted amounts.
 For one, it includes the automatic spending which will always be spot-on to the budgets.
 Second, we adjust our budgets over time to accommodate changes in our spending habits (and we just completed another one of those), so it's more descriptive than prescriptive.

 How good are we at maintaining a _consistent_ budget?